Steve & Karen's Breakfast Show

-Steve & Karen's Breakfast Show, is a local radio breakfast show, presented by Steve Furnell and Karen Oxley (née Wight) and currently airing on Metro Radio and TFM in the North East England.
-The show airs 6-10am, Monday to Friday.
+Steve & Karen's Breakfast Show is the Hits Radio 90s weekday breakfast show.
+It is presented by Steve Furnell and Karen Oxley (née Wight).

 History

 The radio breakfast show began on Tuesday 1 June 1999 when Steve Furnell launched regional radio station Galaxy North East.
 Karen Oxley became his co-presenter in January 2001 after a year as senior broadcast journalist with the station.

 Galaxy was rebranded as Capital North East on 3 January 2011 as part of a merger of Global Radio's Galaxy and Hit Music networks to form the nine-station Capital radio network.
 Furnell and Oxley were retained at the relaunched station.

 On 14 July 2011, Metro Radio breakfast presenter Tony Horne left, prior to his contract ending.
 Furnell and Oxley were announced as his replacements two months later, remaining at Capital until 23 December 2011.
 The Steve & Karen Breakfast Show aired on Metro for the first time on 6 June 2012 after 5 months of being off-air due to a clause in the contracts issued by their previous employers, Global Radio.

 The show resumed airing in Teesside and North Yorkshire on Monday 8 April 2013 when TFM merged with Metro and ceased all local programming apart from news.

+On 17 April 2024 both Metro Radio and TFM were rebranded to Hits Radio with Steve & Karen’s Breakfast Show unaffected.

+From 10-14 February 2025, no local breakfast programming was broadcast from studios in Newcastle.
+Instead, London based networked programming was relayed.
+This is because of the new Media Act which now allows 24/7 programming from outside the broadcast area.